waqasnasir/neo4j-task/README.md

 Feel free to send a link to the source code + working example in the way you prefer (GH + hosted page, or on StackBlitz or similar).
 It's also ok so hand in the assignment via a .zip file with the source code that can be run locally.

+it put inline styling somwhere and somewhere it used class names